Lawsuit and Judgment Lawyers in Texas

 How Long Does Bankruptcy Take?

 Chapter 7 bankruptcy typically takes about three months to complete.
-Chapter 13 and Chapter 11 involve a three- to five-year repayment plan.
-When all plan payments are completed, any remaining dischargeable debt is wiped out
+Chapter 13 involves a 3- to 5-year repayment plan.
+When all plan payments are completed, any remaining dischargeable debt is wiped out.

 How Much Does a Bankruptcy Lawyer Cost?